 The Role of Exchanges

-International exchange programs – moving people across borders for educational, professional, or cultural purposes—connect an ever-widening circle of Americans with their counterparts around the world.
+International exchange programs connect an ever-widening circle of Americans with their counterparts around the world.
 Exchange programs create opportunities: opportunities for participants to learn, to prosper, and to work with others to solve shared problems and ensure a secure future.
 Exchanges create future leaders who instinctively appreciate the value of international collaboration, understanding, and empathy.

-The United States faces economic uncertainty, ongoing threats to national security, and a tarnished image overseas.
+The United States faces economic uncertainty and ongoing threats to national security.
 Meeting these challenges requires smart power strategies that rebuild strong international partnerships.
 By enabling student, teacher, scholar, and citizen participants to experience American communities and citizens firsthand—and by allowing Americans to experience foreign communities and citizens in the same way—exchanges are a critical support to official U.S. diplomacy and an essential part of building international relationships for the future.

 Exchanges Change Minds

 Evaluations consistently show that foreign exchange participants complete their programs with a better impression of their host country and its people.
 For example, U.S. ambassadors consistently rank exchange programs among the most useful catalysts for long-term political change and mutual understanding.
 A Congressional Research Service review of 29 reports on public diplomacy revealed that the most common recommendation of these reports was to increase exchange funding.